regulusun/regulusun.github.io/_posts/2014-11-16-a-note-of-how-to-use-auto-layout.markdown

 ## Tips
 1. Think of Auto Layout declaratively
+2. In a custom view you have full control over the layout of its subviews.

+## Layout Process
+1. First step: *updating constraints*, happens bottom-up.
+Triggered by calling [view setNeedsUpdateConstraints], override [view updateConstraints] for custom views.
+This step solves constraints.
+2. Second step: *Layout*, happens top-down.
+Triggered by calling [view setNeedsLayout], [view layoutIfNeeded], override [view layoutSubviews] for custom views.
+When layoutSubviews get called, we have frames (for subviews?).
+3. Third step: *display*, happens top-down.
+Triggered by calling [view setNeedsDisplay], override [view drawRect:] for custom views.

+## Local Constraints
+1. Implementing requiresConstraintBasedLayout to return YES.
+2. The place to add local constraints is updateConstraints.
+Make sure to invoke [super updateConstraints] in your implementation after you’ve added whatever constraints you need to lay out the subviews.

 ## Debugging
 Auto Layout can have two kinds of problem, ambiguous constraints and unsatisfiable constraints.